-Harvard Health (opens in new tab) also credits Retinoids with stimulating the production of new blood vessels in the skin.
-Which in turns improves circulation and skin colour.
+Harvard Health also credits Retinoids with stimulating the production of new blood vessels in the skin, which in turn improves circulation and skin colour.

 4. Collagen peptides

-Collagen is your skin's best friend.
-So it makes sense to boost your collagen count to help with the outward appearance of cellulite.
+Collagen is your skin's best friend, so it makes sense to boost your collagen count to help with the appearance of cellulite.

 As we age, our body produces less collagen, which one Michigan Medical School study found leads to us developing wrinkles and dry skin.

-Dermatologist Dr Anton Alexandroff agrees: "Cellulite improved with collagen peptides intake after 6 months.
-But it works better in normal weight women and less so in overweight women."
+Dermatologist Dr. Anton Alexandroff agrees: "Cellulite improved with collagen peptides intake after six months.
+But it works better in normal-weight women and less so in overweight women."

-Rejuvenated (opens in new tab) are another brand that offer collagen shots.
+Rejuvenated is another brand that offers collagen shots.
 They recommend taking their shots daily for 12 weeks to see the full benefits.
 "These findings fit with results from clinical studies regarding our product," they explain.

 5. Cellulite creams

 Cellulite creams are widely available online and stores.
 But do they deliver results?